debitoor/debitoor-api-docs/README.md

 | 412  | There was a specific problem with the data you sent.
 More information is included in the response. |
 | 500  | Server error: Something went wrong on our side. |

-Additionally the body of the response always contains an error object describing the problem in more detail.
+Additionally, the body of the response always contains an error object describing the issue in more detail.

 ##Testing the API

 If you want to test your API calls we recommend using curl.
-Additionally the API is CORS enabled, so you can also use your browser as a sandbox for experimenting.
+Additionally the API is CORS-enabled, so you can also use your browser as a sandbox for experimenting.

-To further help you get started we've written a small sample application that demonstrates how to wire up the OAuth 2.0 flow.
+To further help you get started we've written a small sample app that demonstrates how to set up the OAuth 2.0 flow.
-The source for the app can be found on [github](https://github.com/e-conomic/debitoor-oauth-sample) and you can give it a spin [here](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html).
+The source for the app can be found on [github](https://github.com/e-conomic/debitoor-oauth-sample).
+Feel free to [give it a spin](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html).